ros2/sros2/SROS2_Linux.md

 ### Additional configuration for RTI Connext

-Prerequisite: to use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugins (note that you also need to install RTI's version of openssl as 5.3.1 doesnt support openssl 1.1.0 provided in Ubuntu Bionic).
+Prerequisite: to use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugins (note that you also need to install RTI's version of openssl as 5.3.1 doesn't support openssl 1.1.0 provided in Ubuntu Bionic).
-See [this page](https://index.ros.org/doc/ros2/Installation/Install-Connext-Security-Plugins) for details on installing the security plugins.
+See [this page](https://docs.ros.org/en/rolling/Installation/DDS-Implementations/Install-Connext-Security-Plugins.html) for details on installing the security plugins.

 The RTI Connext installer allows you to choose where it lands in the filesystem.
 These instructions assume that you have prefixed the RTI paths with `$HOME/rti` so that the latest version will land in `$HOME/rti/rti_connext_dds-5.3.1`.